cg14823/CVCW/README.md

 approach  to  further  improve  the  detection  efficacy  and/or efficiency.
 -
-Thefinal 20% of the CW mark
+The final 20% of the CW mark
  is reserved for excellence throughout your work, how well you inform your development on evidence and evaluation.
 Here we look for an outstanding understanding, concise